shreyapatike/Microsoft_Engage/README.md

 # Microsoft_Engage
+[HERE](https://youtu.be/Bgdtak8vZVE) IS THE LINK FOR THE DEMO VIDEO OF MY PROJECT!!
 1) df.nunique() returns the number of categories each column has.

 2) if a column has more then 50% null values then we simply drop the column.